object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 concepts.
 While user errors and bugs in programs typically result in an exception being raised, it is not the case that all exceptions result from errors.
-The name "exception" means what it says, it is an event whose occurance requires an exception to the normal sequence of execution.
+The name "exception" means what it says, it is an event whose occurrence requires an exception to the normal sequence of execution.

-The :class:`StopIteration` exception which we encoutered in :numref:`iterator_protocol` is a good example of an :term:`exception` which does not indicate an error.
+The :class:`StopIteration` exception which we encountered in :numref:`iterator_protocol` is a good example of an :term:`exception` which does not indicate an error.
 The end of the set of things to be iterated over does not indicate that something has gone wrong, but it